ahenzinger/simplepir/README.md

 **Warning**: This code is a research prototype.

-> We present SimplePIR, the fastest private information retrieval (PIR) scheme known to date.
-SimplePIR is a single-server PIR scheme, whose security holds under the learning-with-errors assumption.
-To answer a client’s PIR query, the SimplePIR server performs one 32-bit multiplication and one 32-bit addition per database byte.
-SimplePIR achieves 6.5 GB/s/core server throughput, which is 7% faster than the fastest two-server PIR schemes (that require non-colluding servers).
-SimplePIR has relatively large communication costs: to make queries to a 1 GB database, the client must download a 124 MB “hint” about the database contents; thereafter, the client may make an unbounded number of queries, each requiring 242 KB of communication.
-We present a second single-server scheme, DoublePIR, that shrinks the hint to 16 MB at the cost of slightly higher per-query communication (345 KB) and slightly lower throughput (5.2 GB/s/core).
+> We present SimplePIR, the fastest single-server private information retrieval scheme known to date.
+SimplePIR’s security holds under the learning-with-errors assumption.
+To answer a client’s query, the SimplePIR server performs fewer than one 32-bit multiplication and one 32-bit addition per database byte.
+SimplePIR achieves 10 GB/s/core server throughput, which approaches the memory bandwidth of the machine and the performance of the fastest two-server private-information-retrieval schemes (which require non-colluding servers).
+SimplePIR has relatively large communication costs: to make queries to a 1 GB database, the client must download a 121 MB "hint" about the database contents; thereafter, the client may make an unbounded number of queries, each requiring 242 KB of communication.
+We present a second single-server scheme, DoublePIR, that shrinks the hint to 16 MB at the cost of slightly higher per-query communication (345 KB) and slightly lower throughput (7.4 GB/s/core).

 SimplePIR and DoublePIR's performance, compared to other single-server PIR schemes, on a 1 GB database:
 > <img src="performance.png" width="500">